salsify/condition-editor-coding-exercise/README.md

 # Specification

+Your code should, given a set of property data:
+* Present a web user interface that allows the creation of filters of the form `[property name] [comparator] [property value]`
+* Updates a view of products to reflect the new criteria

+## Properties Types/Comparators

+Comparators define the relationship between properties and property values.
+Certain comparators are only valid for certain property types, valid comparators are defined as follows

+* string
+ * equals
+ * any
+ * none
+ * in
+* number
+ * equals
+ * greater_than
+ * less_than
+ * any
+ * none
+ * in
+* enumerated
+ * equals
+ * any
+ * none
+ * in

 ## Data

 We have provided you with a `datastore` with all the data you need to build your condition editor.